Timendainum/screeps-deploy/README.md

 This simple node app deploys code for screeps.

+Install globally from NPM using:
+`npm install -g screeps-deploy`

 You will need to create a config.js file that looks something like this:

 ```